Get swept away in the Windy City. View Chicago hotels.

 Morning

 Ease into your stay by enjoying a leisurely morning at your hotel, the storied Palmer House, a Hilton Hotel.
 Situated at the center of the Theater District, Palmer House boasts one of the best locations in the city.
-Stroll around the block and grab a tomato, basil and ricotta puff pastry and hot coffee from Goddess and the Baker to kickstart your day.
+Stroll around the block and grab a tomato, basil, and ricotta puff pastry and hot coffee from Goddess and the Baker to kickstart your day.

 Afternoon